The Pacific (miniseries)

 The Pacific is a 2010 American war drama miniseries produced by HBO, Playtone, and DreamWorks that premiered in the United States on March 14, 2010.
+The Pacific is the second of three companion piece miniseries developed by Playtone and DreamWorks, following Band of Brothers (2001) and preceding Masters of the Air (2024).

-The series is a companion piece to the 2001 miniseries Band of Brothers and focuses on the United States Marine Corps's actions in the Pacific Theater of Operations within the wider Pacific War.
-Whereas Band of Brothers followed the men of Easy Company of the 506th Parachute Infantry Regiment through the European Theater, The Pacific centers on the experiences of three Marines (Robert Leckie, Eugene Sledge, and John Basilone) who were in different regiments (1st, 5th, and 7th, respectively) of the 1st Marine Division.
+The series focuses on the United States Marine Corps's actions in the Pacific Theater of Operations within the wider Pacific War.
+Whereas Band of Brothers followed the men of Easy Company of the 506th Parachute Infantry Regiment through the European Theater, The Pacific centers on the experiences of Marines Robert Leckie (James Badge Dale), Eugene Sledge (Joseph Mazzello), and John Basilone (Jon Seda), who were in different regiments (1st, 5th, and 7th, respectively) of the 1st Marine Division.
+The Pacific miniseries features the 1st Marine Division's battles in the Pacific from their interconnected perspectives, namely Guadalcanal (Leckie and Basilone), Cape Gloucester (Leckie), Peleliu (Leckie and Sledge), Iwo Jima (Basilone), and Okinawa (Sledge).

-The Pacific was spearheaded by Bruce C. McKenna (co-executive producer), one of the main writers on Band of Brothers.
-Hugh Ambrose, the son of Band of Brothers author Stephen Ambrose, served as a project consultant.
+The show was spearheaded by Bruce C. McKenna (credited as a co-executive producer), one of the main writers on Band of Brothers.
+Hugh Ambrose, the son of Band of Brothers author Stephen Ambrose, was a project consultant.
+It is based primarily on the memoirs of Sledge and Leckie: With the Old Breed: At Peleliu and Okinawa and Helmet for My Pillow respectively.
+It also draws on Sledge's memoir China Marine, as well as Red Blood, Black Sand, the memoir of Chuck Tatum (Ben Esler), a Marine who fought alongside Basilone at Iwo Jima.
+Also used for reference, albeit in an uncredited capacity, was Hugh Ambrose's nonfiction book The Pacific, written as a tie-in to the miniseries.
+Basilone died in Iwo Jima and thus did not record his experiences.

-The Pacific miniseries features the 1st Marine Division's battles in the Pacific, such as Guadalcanal, Cape Gloucester, Peleliu, and Okinawa, as well as Basilone's involvement in the Battle of Iwo Jima.
-It is based primarily on the memoirs of two US Marines: With the Old Breed: At Peleliu and Okinawa by Eugene Sledge and Helmet for My Pillow by Robert Leckie.
-It also draws on Sledge's memoir China Marine and Red Blood, Black Sand, the memoir of Chuck Tatum, a Marine who fought alongside Basilone at Iwo Jima.
+The Pacific received highly positive reviews, particularly for its darker, more psychological tone and accurate depiction of the graphic violence exhibited in the Pacific War, although it received criticism for its more disjointed narrative structure compared to Band of Brothers.
+Like its predecessor, it would win the Primetime Emmy Award for Outstanding Miniseries.

 Cast

-The following actors played starring roles in multiple episodes and are split by the principal character they appear in relation to.
-Characters from the different plot strands do occasionally interact, while Sidney Phillips both serves with Leckie and is the best friend of Sledge.
+The main cast is listed in the opening and closing credits in alphabetical order with the exception of the three protagonists.
+Each main character is listed only in the episodes they appear with the three protagonists, who are credited in all episodes.